 “There is no evidence that the Sanhedrin or the Roman authorities paid for and maintained rock-cut tombs for executed criminals from impoverished families.
 Instead, these unfortunates would have been buried in individual trench graves or pits.
 This sort of tradition is preserved in the reference to “the Potter’s Field, to bury strangers in” (Matthew 27:7-8).”

-Here, the Gospel of Matthew actually provides evidence that burial plots in the ground were commonly used as graves, which were likely assigned to executed criminals.
-In fact, Matthew furnishes evidence from the 1st century CE which suggests that it was the Sanhedrin who paid for the fields in which criminals were given ground burials.
+Here, the Gospel of Matthew actually provides evidence that burial plots in the ground were commonly used as graves, which Magness argues were assigned to impoverished criminals.
+One possibility is that the “potter’s field” described in Matthew 27:7-8 may have been used (in part) for executed criminals in Jesus’ position.
 This evidence is provided by what the Sanhedrin chooses to do with the silver that Judas returns to them before he hangs himself.
 In Matthew 27:6-8, the following description is given of the field that the Sanhedrin purchases with the money:

 “The chief priests picked up the coins and said, ‘It is against the law to put this into the treasury, since it is blood money.’
 So they decided to use the money to buy the potter’s field [ἀγρός] as a burial place for foreigners [ξένος].
 That is why it has been called the Field of Blood to this day.”